AugmenTab/viral/docs/index.md

 * [Javadocs]()
 * [Technical Requirements and Dependencies](requirements.md) TODO

-## Current State TODO
+## Current State

-In grading a prototype, understanding what it does and doesn’t (yet) do is important preparation for evaluating it in operation.
-Please provide the following in separate paragraphs & lists:

-* A description of the current state of completion/readiness of your app.
-This should include a “hit list” of deficiencies: any unimplemented/incomplete elements, and known bugs, that would have to be implemented or corrected for a usable prototype (i.e. one that could be given to a skilled user for testing and feedback), ordered with the most urgent items first.
+Viral is currently building, and successfully inserting Actions, Demeanors, Friends, Games, and Actions Taken into the database upon new game creation.

+* It is not able to, on launch, recognize when a game is already started and redirect the user to the main activity.
+* It is not able to infect friends on the friends list, which is primarily how the game advances.
+* It is not able to display a friend's messages, nor is it able to display posts.
+* It is not able to display the Leaflet map, the markers indicating infected locales, or the addresses in the list view underneath the map.
+* The user is currently unable to "delete their account" - that is, end the game early, delete that instance of the game, and return to the home screen to start a new game.
+* While most of the layouts have been defined, most of the lists and other displays are not utilizing them, if they are indeed displaying at all.
+* The user is unable to use the camera to take a picture and have it displayed in the game as their "profile picture."

 * A list of aesthetic/cosmetic (not functional) enhancements that you think would improve your app.
 This list should be ordered, with those that would give the most improvement (in your opinion) listed first.

-* A list of functional stretch goals.
-These should be sorted either with those that would add the most utility at the top, or with those that would be the simplest to implement at the top.

-## Stretch Goals/Possible Enhancements
+## Aesthetic Enhancements

-* I would like to connect the [Google AdMob](https://developers.google.com/admob) services to display ads as if they were social media posts.
+* I would like to provide an option to switch between a light theme and a dark theme as the user pleases.

+### Functional Stretch Goals

+I have ordered the stretch goals for the Viral project by their level of utility.

 * I would like to connect the OpenAI GPT-3 API in order to generate realistic unique display text when required.
 Unfortunately, it is still in beta for the foreseeable future.
 * I would like to connect to an API that can generate realistic fake profile pictures, like the [Generated Photos API](https://generated.photos/api).
 * I would like to collect the names and photos for the fake friends list by taking names and photos from the user's contacts, to make it a more personalized experience.
 * I would like to utilize the [Google Maps API](https://developers.google.com/maps/documentation/android-sdk/overview) or [LocationIQ](https://locationiq.com/geocoding) to make the user's "current location" their actual home address, and have the infected friends pop up around their actual location within a very narrow radius to their home, making it feel more personal and nearby.
+* I would like to connect the [Google AdMob](https://developers.google.com/admob) services to display ads as if they were social media posts.